Shin-Kanmon Tunnel: Overview

 The construction of the new tunnel started as a project to connect Honshu and Kyushu with a high-speed railway.
 The tunnel was constructed at the shortest section in the Kanmon Strait between Dannoura, Shimonoseki City - Mekari, Mojiku, Kitakyushu.
-Although the entire Shin-Kanmon Tunnel is 5 times longer, the undersea section is shorter than conventional line Kanmon Tunnel (Kanmon Tunnel undersea bed section is 1,140 m long).
+Although the entire Shin-Kanmon Tunnel is 5 times longer, the undersea section is shorter than the conventional line Kanmon Tunnel (the Kanmon Tunnel undersea bed section is 1,140 m long).

 There is a 1000 km distance marker about 1.8 km from the middle point of the tunnel.
 This is the only 1000 km railway marker in Japan.